Significant Evidence of an AGN Contribution in GHZ2 at z = 12.34: Summary

-We also quantify the AGN contribution as a function of wavelength via the ratio of the output AGN SED to the full SED. \\ \item We find that the strength of the \CIV$\lambda$1548 and \CIII]$\lambda$1908\ emission lines require an AGN contribution that constitutes $\sim$ 53.6$^{+1.4}_{-1.1}$\% and 25.6$^{+3.7}_{-1.9}$\% to the line flux.
-The AGN component also impacts the other lines in a non-negligible way measuring 33.4$_{-1.1}^{+1.4}$\% for \HeII$\lambda$1640, 37.0$_{-2.3}^{+3.1}$\% for \ion{Mg}{2}]$\lambda$2795, 48.4$_{-1.7}^{+4.0}$\% for \OIII$\lambda$5007 and 39.3$_{-1.4}^{+2.2}$\% for H$\alpha$.
-While the optical line fluxes can be reproduced with SF models only, an AGN contribution is required for the \CIV$\lambda$1548 line.\\ \item The SF+AGN model is preferred over a stellar only model via the Bayes factor and the difference in the log Evidence being sufficiently large ($\Delta \ln Z >> 100$) between the \BEAGLE-AGN models.
-Testing other SF scenarios with \texttt{Bagpipes} non-parametric modeling gave similar results.\\ \item Making an assumption about the black hole accretion rate and using the accretion luminosity from \BEAGLE-AGN, we compute a black hole mass from the best fitting \BEAGLE-AGN model of log$_{10}$(M$_{BH}$/\Msun) = 6.89$^{+0.04}_{-0.04}$, 7.20$^{+0.04}_{-0.04}$, 7.90$^{+0.04}_{-0.04}$ assuming an Eddington ratio of 1, 0.5, and 0.1 respectively.
-This $\sim$1 dex systematic uncertainty can be improved with future observations, such as PID 7078 (PI Mitsuhashi) which aims to probe a potential broad H$\alpha$ line.\\ \item Using the derived black hole mass and the \BEAGLE-AGN stellar mass we compute a black-hole-to stellar mass ratio of: 0.03$^{+0.01}_{-0.011}$, 0.05$^{+0.02}_{-0.02}$, 0.25$^{+0.09}_{-0.12}$ for an Eddington ratio of 1, 0.5, and 0.1. \item We find that GHZ2 likely supports a heavy seeding mechanism to achieve a black hole of its mass by redshift 12.34.
+\begin{enumerate} \item The SF+AGN models are statistically favored over a stellar only model via large differences in $\Delta \chi^2$ between the SF and SF+AGN models.
+Testing other SF scenarios with \texttt{Bagpipes} non-parametric modeling gave similar results.\\ \item We find that the strength of the \CIV$\lambda$1548+1551 and \CIII]$\lambda$1908\ emission lines require an AGN contribution that constitutes 97$_{-2}^{+1}$\%, 64$_{-12}^{+23}$\% to the line flux.
+The AGN component also impacts other emission lines in a non-negligible way inferring values of 100$_{-1}^{+0}$\% for \HeII$\lambda$1640, 64$_{-5}^{+6}$\% for \OIII$\lambda$5007 and 45$_{-5}^{+6}$\% for H$\alpha$.
+While the optical line fluxes can be reproduced with SF models only, an AGN contribution is required for the high ionization state UV emission lines.\\ \item Making an assumption about the black hole accretion rate and using the accretion luminosity from \BEAGLE-AGN, we infer a black hole mass from the best fitting \BEAGLE-AGN model of log$_{10}$(M$_{BH}$/\Msun) = 6.89$^{+0.03}_{-0.03}$, 7.19$^{+0.03}_{-0.03}$, 7.89$^{+0.03}_{-0.03}$ assuming an Eddington ratio of 1, 0.5, and 0.1 respectively.
+When testing the impact of the AGN power law slope on the derived black hole masses we find a systematic uncertainty of 0.6 dex.
+This $\sim$1 dex systematic uncertainty can be improved with future observations, such as PID 7078 (PI Mitsuhashi) which aims to detect a potential broad H$\alpha$ line.\\ \item Using the derived black hole mass and the \BEAGLE-AGN stellar mass we compute a black-hole-to stellar mass ratio of: 0.03$^{+0.01}_{-0.01}$, 0.06$^{+0.02}_{-0.02}$, and 0.30$^{+0.09}_{-0.11}$for an Eddington ratio of 1, 0.5, and 0.1. \item We find that GHZ2 likely supports a heavy seeding mechanism to achieve a black hole of its mass by redshift 12.34.
 To reach the derived black hole mass requires a high seeding mass (10$^{6}$ - 10$^{7}$ \Msun, $\eta$ = 1), seed formation at an earlier redshift (z $>$ 20, $\eta$ = 1), and/or super-Eddington accretion (10$^{5}$ - 10$^{6}$ \Msun, $\eta$ = 2). \end{enumerate}

 The striking UV emission lines observed in GHZ2 make it a remarkable case for studying how stars and black holes evolved in the early universe \citep[e.g.,][]{Bromm_2011}.
 These lines could arise from either bursts of intense star formation or AGN activity, and previous studies \citep[see][]{Castellano_2024, Calabro_2024} have noted that GHZ2 sits in the “composite” region of several diagnostic diagrams—where both processes are likely at play.
 By explicitly modeling GHZ2 as a composite system using \BEAGLE-AGN, we find that including an AGN component is essential to reproduce the observed high-ionization features, pointing to a genuine contribution from an AGN alongside the stellar component.